Can You Use a Sponge To Wash Your Car? NO – Here’s Why

 You can check it with any sponge in two seconds.
 Just drag it over your arm, and you’ll indeed feel some abrasiveness in it.

 Sponges are fantastic for dishwashing, and that’s because they’re abrasive.
-Otherwise, you couldn’t clean all that oily dishes with plenty of stuck specks of food.
+Otherwise, you couldn’t clean all those oily dishes with plenty of stuck specks of food.

 When it comes to car washing, every product should be as gentle as possible, and sponges aren’t.
 The clear coat is pretty delicate, and it’s easy to scratch.